If you happen to see this update, then you are missing the new site, postings and features since you aren't using the

 There is much that goes into running and growing any community and the task can be overwhelming.
 I believe that taking the time to actually know the content your community is looking for and to guide them in those directions is a key in community growth.
 Offering content (yours and theirs) that is in demand will bring more members.

-Today is the Social Media Business Forum down in Durham, NC.
+Social Media Business Forum down in Durham, NC.
 There are 3 tracks (I am speaking in one) but I wanted to see this session.

 Jeff Cohen, DJ Waldow (BlueSky) and Alison Bolen were the panelists.
 All have business blogs and assist companies with business blogging.
 The majority of the room have company blogs and many of them are the company bloggers.